typhoidgenomics/genotyphi/README.md

 # genotyphi

 The GenoTyphi genotyping scheme divides the *Salmonella* Typhi population into 4 major lineages, and >75 different clades and subclades.
-The scheme specification is detailed in the file 'Genotype_specification.csv' in this repository, which also includes the standard clade-level colour codes that we use for consistency across papers.
+The scheme specification is detailed in the file `Genotype_specification.csv` in this repository, which also includes the standard clade-level colour codes that we use for consistency across papers.

 The scheme is described in this paper, **which serves as the primary citation for the scheme**: ["An extended genotyping framework for Salmonella enterica serovar Typhi, the cause of human typhoid", Wong et al, 2016, Nature Communications](http://www.nature.com/articles/ncomms12827/).